-Even with a use case, NLG needs structured data to work.
+Even with a use case, natural language generation needs structured data to work.

 Are your datasets organized in ordered columns and rows?
 The current NLG solution we use requires a CSV upload, so data needs to be clean and relatively consistent to get value out of this technology.

-Or, you may need to invest time into cleaning up your data before uploading it to an NLG system.
+Or, you may need to invest time into cleaning up your data before uploading it to a system that uses natural language generation.

 3. Be realistic about your ROI.

-NLG solutions typically require substantial time to set up.
-You also need to pay for a solution, and likely related NLG services.
-You’ll want to take a realistic look at the technology, what it can do for you, and how much you can scale using it.
+NLG solutions, even basic ones, typically require substantial time to set up.
+You also need to pay for a solution, and possibly related NLG services.
+You'll want to take a realistic look at the technology, what it can do for you, and how much you can scale using it.